apachecn/geeksforgeeks-dsal-zh/docs/find-same-contacts-in-a-list-of-contacts.md

         {
             DFSvisit(i, mat, visited, sol, n);

-            // Add delimeter to separate nodes of one component from other. sol.push_back(-1);
+            // Add delimiter to separate nodes of one component from other. sol.push_back(-1);
         }
     }